unaihuete-org/Tecnun-IoT-2023/README.md

 1. Once deployed, **Go to resource**.
 1. On the **Logic Apps Designer** page, select **Blank Logic App**.
 ![image](https://user-images.githubusercontent.com/64772417/215891298-88936793-509f-435f-b6ce-7bf45adfd41e.png)
-1. We are going to define a trigger, whenever a new image is uploaded, the logic app will execute.
+1. We are going to define a blob trigger, whenever a new image is uploaded, the logic app will execute.
 Search for **Azure Blob Storage** and choose the trigger **When a blob is added or modified (properties only)(V2)**.
 1. Set up the connection for this blob trigger and create it:
     - Connection name: **sa-conn**
     - Authentication type: **Access key**